cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

     npm test
 ```

-It starts the container on the same network as the blockchain container.
+This starts the container on the same network as the blockchain container.

 </CodeGroupItem>